JackDougherty/jack-site/_pages/educ309.md

   - Masked interview transcripts, 2013 -- to show in seminar only
   - Initial steps for thematic analysis of interviews, [2013 Google Sheet](https://docs.google.com/spreadsheets/d/16D0ZNWlGquqf94XBNpne7S8CIfkTZkIaLb0JOqscgDo/edit#gid=0)
   - Interview analysis essays by first-year students [Elise](http://commons.trincoll.edu/colorandmoney/2013/12/04/interview-analysis-essay-3)>Elise and [Daniella](http://commons.trincoll.edu/colorandmoney/2013/12/04/interview-essay-4)
+- Read and reflect on anonymous responses to short essay #0: [Why are you here, and what do you wish to learn?](https://docs.google.com/document/d/1gfB9X5zBKluypHwNO7CmqWbvI0nQHzKo0lgngDrLcEM)
 - Assign: Write short essay #1 and submit for blind review by Sunday Sept 15th at 6pm on question to come*

 ### Tues Sept 17: How Did Anthony Jack Research Race and Class?